-A small and encouraging beginning had been made toward an art museum.
-Mr. Theodore Thomas' influence in music was beginning to be felt; a public library had been started; Hull-House had been established by Jane Addams; certain social customs which were well established in the East were observed by a small circle of people; but Mr. Lovett's phrase, "the somewhat forced and pretentious quality of Chicago's nascent culture," gives an accurate impression of what the newcomers found.
+an art museum.
+Mr. Theodore Thomas' influence in music was beginning to be felt; a public library had been started; Hull House had been established by Jane Addams; certain social observances which were well established in the East were observed by a small circle of people; but Mr. Lovett's phrase, "the somewhat forced and pretentious quality of Chicago's nascent culture," gives an accurate impression of what the newcomers found.

-It would have been difficult, however, at that time to believe that within a generation the cultural achievements of the city would attract the wonder and admiration of the entire world, and make quite out of date the phrase added to Bobby Hale's bedtime prayer at Cornell when his father accepted a professorship at Chicago, "Goodbye, God, we are going to Chicago"-God to him meaning "sweetness and light."
+It would have been difficult, however, at that time to believe that within a generation the cultural achievements of the city would attract the wonder and admiration of the entire world, and make quite out-of-date the phrase added to Bobby Hale's bedtime prayer at Cornell when his father accepted a professorship at Chicago, "Good-by, God, we are going to Chicago"--God to him meaning "sweetness and light."

 One of the first undertakings of the new University was to establish friendly relations with the best and most helpful influences to be found in the city.
-It was fortunate in winning as friends many of the ablest and most cultured citizens, including Mr. Martin A. Ryerson and Mr. Charles L. Hutchinson, whose generosity and wisdom never failed.
-It was clear that the University must not fail in its own special type of leadership.
+It was fortunate in winning as friends many of the ablest and most cultured citizens.
+It was clear that weluding Mr. Martin A. Ryerson and Mr. Charles L. Hutchingan whose generosity and modern never failed come to the article of the tout of the stantage of the the University must not fail in its own special type of leadership.
 What form this should take in regard to the social life of the University, and especially of the women, appeared at once as an important matter for Mrs. Palmer and me to consider.
 She set about making contacts with the actual and potential friends of the University, while it fell to me to help guide the social activities within its walls.
 It was necessary to formulate the essential principles of good social form and to decide what social conventions had lost their meaning and should be discarded.
 A few incidents will show the manifold variety of situations which arose.

-Not very long after the University opened its doors the Trustees invited its members to an evening reception in Cobb Hall, at that time the only academic building erected.
-Very attractively decorated tables were provided for the refreshments; but after the party was over, it was discovered that not only forks and spoons but the handsome maroon ribbons which had been used to trim the tables had been stripped off and carried away.
-The question was how to bring to the attention of the community that such hoodlumism was not to be counted among the social customs which were to prevail.
+Not very long after the University opened its doors, the Trustees invited its members to an evening reception in Cobb Hall, at that time the only academic building erected.
+Very attractively decorated tables were provided for the refreshments, but after the party was over it was discovered that not only forks and spoons, but the handsome maroon ribbons which had been used to trim the tables, had been stripped off and carried away.
+The question was, how to bring to the attention of the community that such hoodlumism was not to be counted among the social customs which were to prevail?
 Fortunately, it was not difficult to get unofficial expressions of condemnation of such acts, but it was a long time before similar depradations wholly ceased.
-It was not uncommon when receptions or parties were held in the Women's Halls for the guests to carry off pieces of bric-à-brac from the public rooms, and even personal articles from the students' rooms, which had to be used as coat rooms.
+It was not uncommon when receptions or parties were held in the Women's Halls for the guests to carry off pieces of bric-a-brac from the public rooms and even personal articles from the students' rooms which had to be used as coat rooms.